Certainty-Equivalence Model Predictive Control: Stability, Performance, and Beyond: Perturbation Analysis of MPC Value Function

 which quantifies the growth behavior of $\|\dsys\|$ with respect to $\mpara$.
 For the cost functions $\ell_x$ and $\ell_u$, unlike most of the existing results where Lipschitz continuity is employed \cite{schwenkel2020robust, zavala2009advanced,wabersich2022cautious, dogan2023regret, agarwal2019online} such that a \textit{linear} perturbation bound is valid, Assumption \ref{ass:sec_prob:terminal_cost} provides refined bound: \begin{corollary}[Cost Bounds] Let Assumption \ref{ass:sec_prob:terminal_cost} hold.
 Then $\ell_x$ and $\ell_u$ satisfy the following conditions: \begin{enumerate} \item (Perturbation Bound)

 \item (Quadratic Lower Bound)

 \end{enumerate} \end{corollary}

-The perturbation bound \eqref{eq:cost_perturbation} and the quadratic lower bound \eqref{eq:quadratic_lower} can be verified, respectively, using the definitions of strong smoothness and strong convexity.
-The bounds in Corollary \ref{coro:quadratic} will be used to study the perturbation of $V_N(\cdot;\para)$ due to its direct dependency on $\ell_x$ and $\ell_u$, and a similar quadratic perturbation bound wll then follow as well.
-To study the infinite-horizon performance using RDP, we establish an instrumental result, called \textit{consistent error matching}, which is given in the following proposition: \begin{proposition}[Consistent Error Matching] Let Assumptions \ref{ass:sec_prob:terminal_cost} and \ref{ass:sec_analysis:Lipschitz_dynamics} hold.
+The results \eqref{eq:cost_perturbation} and \eqref{eq:quadratic_lower} can be verified, respectively, using strong smoothness and strong convexity.
+Corollary \ref{coro:quadratic} helps evaluate the perturbation of $V_N(\cdot;\para)$, and a similar quadratic perturbation bound \qt{will} then follow as well.
+To adopt the RDP analysis, we establish an instrumental result , called \textit{consistent error matching}, which is given as follows: \begin{proposition}[Consistent Error Matching] Let Assumptions \ref{ass:sec_prob:terminal_cost} and \ref{ass:sec_analysis:Lipschitz_dynamics} hold.
 Then the model error \eqref{eq:dynamic_parametric_difference} satisfies

 where $\mec = 2(m^{-1}_{\ell,x} + m^{-1}_{\ell,u})$ and $\ldd$ is defined in \eqref{eq:big_O_ease_difference_upper_bound}. \end{proposition}